gallaouim/react-quiz-component/CONTRIBUTING.md

-# Contributing to React Quiz Component
+# Contributing to React Multi Quiz

-Thank you for your interest in contributing to React Quiz Component!
+Thank you for your interest in contributing to React Multi Quiz!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start